brian91dd/api-node-challenge/README.md

 ## API documentation

-Once the app is running, API documentation can be access from here `http://localhost:3000/api-docs/`
+Once the app is running, API documentation can be access from here `http://localhost:3000/api-docs/`.
+To run every command you should place the access_token in the authorize section at the begining.